Catallactic/catallactic-site/blog/2023-08-24-private-currencies-3-monetary-policy/index.md

 `(Under development.
 Please, come back later.
 Just published to share the progress)`
 :::

-A cryptocurrency is made o 3 elements:
+A cryptocurrency is made of 3 elements:
 - the underlying asset (as part of the demand)
-- the set of functionalities (part of the demand)
+- the provided value (as part of the demand)
 - the monetary policy (part of the supply)

 We will discuss the Monetary Policies in this post and leave the other aspects for next posts.

 <!-- truncate -->

-Th montary polcy has  componnts:
+The monetary policy has 2 components:

-- th dinition o th supply
+- the definition of the supply

-- th managmnt o th spply
+- the management of the spply

 ## Supply Definition Policies